 Driving whips are very different from riding whips.
 Designed for use from a carriage or vehicle, they allow the driver to communicate clearly with one or more horses at a distance, without relying on leg aids.
+Understanding the main types of horse whips helps explain how driving whips differ from those used for riding or general groundwork.

 This guide explains the main types of driving whips, including drop lash, Hungarian and trotting whips, how they work, and why their design is so specific.